 - Cook the Onion: In a large skillet, heat 2 tsp oil (or use water for oil-free) over medium heat.
 When the pan is hot, add the onions.
 Season with salt.
 Cook for 4-6 mins, stirring occasionally, until tender.

 - Add Seasonings: Add the garlic, cumin, chipotle pepper and adobo sauce.
 Stir well and cook for 1 minute to toast.

-- Add Black Beans and Water: Add the beans, including the liquid from one of the cans, along with 1/4 cup wateer.
+- Add Black Beans and Water: Add the canned beans, including the liquid from one of the cans, along with 1/4 cup of water.
 Stir well to combine.
 Cook for 6-8 minutes, mashing some of the beans with a potato masher or the back of a fork or wooden spoon, until thickened.
 Season to taste with salt, if needed.

 - Make Cilantro Lime Crema (Optional): Using a blender, blend the tofu, garlic, cilantro, lime and salt, until smooth.
 Add 1-2 tbsp of water, if needed, to achieve a smooth sauce or thinner crema, if desired.

-- Warm Tortillas (Optional): Warm the tortillas in a large skillet over medium heat.
+- Warm Tortillas (Optional): Warm the tortillas in a large skillet over medium heat or briefly on a gas stove over open flame.
 Cook them in batches, flipping to warm and toast each side.
 Cover with a clean tea towel to keep warm until ready to serve.
 You can also warm them briefly in the microwave.